torrejonv/teranode/docs/sop/StandardOperatingProcedures-docker-compose-milestone-3-alpha-testing.md

 **Step 3: Prepare Local Settings**

-**TODO - note from Jeff - if providing a repo, this would be included**

 1. Create a `settings_local.conf` file in the root directory.
 2. Unless instructed otherwise, please put the following content in it.